 Battery-operated body cameras have become standard equipment in public safety, primarily used to document incidents for legal purposes.
 Following this concept, it is expected that body cameras will also have widespread applications in industry.
 They can simplify and accelerate process documentation.
 For example, repair and maintenance operations typically require detailed written reports and photographs.
 Body cameras can replace and automate these tasks by recording videos of the operations performed.

 A second application field is the logistics sector.
 Currently, the condition of incoming goods at the receiving department is manually documented through pictures taken by workers to identify damaged packaging.
 Body cameras could assist in this process.
 The video data can be uploaded to a mobile edge server, where pattern detection software analyzes it, detects anomalies, and generates reports on the goods' condition.

-LTE-MTC/NB-IoT) but lower than URLLC and eMBB. [...]
-The data throughput required for video streaming applications depends on factors such as resolution, video codec scene complexity, object movement, and frame rate.
-A typ-Industrial wireless sensors: Reference use cases and requireical H.264 stream requires a data throughput of 0.5 to 6 ments are described in TR 22.832 and TS 22.104: Communi-Mb/s, with the higher value supporting a full HD stream at cation service availability is 99.99% and end-to-end latency 1920x1080.
-Additionally, if supported by the hardware, H.265 less than 100 ms. The reference bit rate is less than 2 Mb/s can further reduce throughput by about half.
-Video streaming (potentially asymmetric e.g. UL heavy traffic) for all use cases applications via body cameras are therefore expected to be and the device is stationary.
-The battery should last at least fully supported, despite the throughput limitations of Redfew years.
-For safety related sensors, latency requirement is Cap. as discussed in Section 4. lower, 5-10 ms (TR 22.804).
+The data throughput required for video streaming applications depends on factors such as resolution, video codec, scene complexity, object movement, and frame rate.
+A typical H.264 stream requires a data throughput of 0.5 to 6 Mb/s, with the higher value supporting a full HD stream at 1920x1080.
+Additionally, if supported by the hardware, H.265 can further reduce throughput by about half.
+Video streaming applications via body cameras are therefore expected to be fully supported, despite the throughput limitations of Red-Cap, as discussed in Section 4.

 Body cameras may be active either continuously or intermittently, depending on demand.
 If the camera is always on, it may not benefit significantly from the power-saving measures introduced in Release 17 (see Section 5).
 However, Red-Cap can help lower the cost of end-user devices and reduce their size.
 This is particularly advantageous when one or more body cameras are attached to a worker, as it will not disrupt the worker's operations.
-However's operations.